 Phoebe doesn't come to school for the rest of the week, or the one which follows.
 Mae still goes to the library every lunch time, even if she no longer feels like reading.
 Phoebe was supposed to meet her there every day, like she had before.
 She was supposed to bring her food and ask stupid questions and smile around scar stained fingers.
 This is twice this girl has disrupted her routine.

 The second time she approaches the filthy paint-chipped building, it's entirely of her own accord.
-While she's rarely one to seek out social situations, her irritation and curiosity refuse to fade, so she doesn't see a choice.
-She doesn't linger outside for long, for some reason the lightning cracks in the pavement and ant trails like city roads don't leave her feeling very safe.
+While she's rarely one to seek out social situations, her irritation and curiosity refuse to fade, so she doesn't have a choice.
+She doesn't linger outside for long, for some reason the lightning cracks in the pavement and ant trails like city roads make her feel unsafe.

 'I'm looking for Phoebe Clover.
 She said her father works here,' Mae explains.